2i2c-org/2i2c-org.github.io/content/blog/2026/strategy-update-2026/index.md

 Frankly, it is hard to predict what the future is going to look like.
 2i2c is a "second order" recipient of research funding, as our [member organizations](https://2i2c.org/members/) provide us support to manage infrastructure and facilitate open source contributions.
 How these institutions respond to funding cuts will have big implications for our sustainability.
 For example, these two outcomes both seem reasonable:

-- Scenario 1: Institutions cut all of their "nice to have" funding choices.
+- Scenario 1: Institutions cut all of their "nice-to-have" funding choices.
 That means 2i2c struggles to cover its costs under its current membership model.
 - Scenario 2: Funding cuts create an increased need for shared infrastructure and services, and 2i2c is seen as a more cost-effective provider compared with bespoke self-managed infrastructure.

 Our goal is to learn which of these two realities will come to pass as quickly as possible, so that we can make the necessary organizational changes and get ahead of the outcomes.